xdrip-js/Lookout/README.md

 - report raw unfiltered values to Nightscout during warmup for trend visibility
 - report detail transmitter and device status to Nightscout (requires Nightscout xdrip-js plugin to be enabled)

-Lookout is intended for use with the unexpired G5 transmitters and relies on the official calibration built into the transmitter to calibrate the raw sensor values.
+Lookout can be used with unexpired G5 transmitters relying on the official calibration built into the transmitter to calibrate the raw sensor values.
 Lookout provides the user with the ability to reset expired transmitters allowing them to be used past their normal expiration dates.
+Lokout can also be used with expired transmitters, providing a least squares regression calibration method to calculate calibration values for raw sensor values based on user entered glucose checks.

+Lookout can be monitored and controlled via a web-based graphical interface, the `lookout` command line interface, or Nightscout.

 Typically, Lookout can be run in parallel with a Dexcom receiver.
 There are reported cases where Lookout did not interact well with a Dexcom receiver so YMMV.
 It cannot run in parallel with a Dexcom or xDrip app on a phone as only one of the devices will connect to a transmitter at a time.
 Swapping devices requires approximately 15 minutes of the transmitter being unable to communicate with the device it was talking with before it will begin to talk to a new device.

 A failure mode on the rig can prevent Lookout from completing the interaction with the transmitter to successfully read glucose values.
 Lookout will automatically reboot the rig if it connects to the transmitter, but is unable to successfully retrieve a glucose value 2 times in a row.

+The CGM transmitter enters sleep mode between each glucose read event to conserve power.
+Lookout only communicates with the transmitter during the brief moments it is awake during the glucose read event.
+Commands entered by the user are are queued in the "Pending" queue to be sent to the transmitter when it is ready to receive messages at the next event.
+The Pending queue can be viewed using a browser or the `lookout` command.
+If the user enters an unintended command, the Pending queue can be flushed by restarting the rig before it sends the commands to the CGM transmitter.

 ## Pre-installation
 You must update your rig's NodeJS based on https://github.com/xdrip-js/xdrip-js/wiki (only use the "Updating NodeJS" section of those instructions, you should not install xdrip-js manually, it will be installed in the next step as part of Lookout.)